quantis/activeRecord/README.markdown

 These examples may seem simple (`has_role('admin')` could just as easily be achieved using `where('role', 'admin')`), but remember that filters can contain arbitrarily complex code - adding `raw_where` clauses or even complete `raw_query` calls to perform joins, etc. Filters provide a powerful mechanism to hide complexity in your model's query API.

+### Transactions ###

+Dakota provides three shortcuts for initiating, committing and rolling back transactions as public static methods on the Model class.
+Your database must support transactions: e.g., if you are using MySQL, your tables must be using the InnoDB and not the MyISAM engine.

+Transactions are started with `Model::start_transaction` like this:

+    Model::start_transaction();
+    $user = Model::factory('User')->find_one($user_id);
+    $user->balance -= $price;
+    $user->save();

+At this point changes have not actually been saved to the database, since the transaction is still open.
+The reason this sort of update is best encapsulated in a transaction is that other processes that attempt to simultaneously update the `user` table will not interfere with this balance calculation.
+For example, a simultaneous credit operation that updates this user's balance between the queries normally executed by `find_one` and `save` would have been silently overwritten unless a transaction was in progress, as it is here.

+At any point a transaction can be canceled with `Model::rollback`, and the database will be left in the state it was before the transaction began.

+    if ($user->balance < 0) {
+      echo "Sorry, you have insufficient funds.";
+      Model::rollback();
+      return;
+    }

+When the changes contained in the transaction are ready to be applied, use `Model::commit`.

+    Model::commit();
+    echo "Your new balance is: {$user->balance}";

+Transactions are not necessary for everyday use of Dakota.
+If a transaction has not been started with `Model::start_transaction`, every `save` and `delete` call is implicitly committed to the database immediately following the query's execution.
+For more information, see [PDO's documentation on transactions](http://www.php.net/manual/en/pdo.transactions.php).

 ### Examples: Getting, updating and inserting data ###

 The model instances returned by your queries behave similarly to instances of Idiorm's raw `ORM` class.
 To distinguish whether data was successfully loaded into your model instance with `find_one`. always use the `loaded` method.